essayyzed/the-iron-protocol/01_GENESIS/semester_2.md

 ---

 ## 🧭 Web Dev Learning Path (16 Weeks)

+**The 1:3 Rule for Web:**
+For every 30 minutes of web dev video you watch, you must spend 90 minutes in the editor.
+- 30 mins: Replicating what they did.
+- 30 mins: Breaking it to see the error messages.
+- 30 mins: Adding your own custom feature.

 Dedicate **2–2.5 hours per day** to web development alongside your coursework.